Charter Communications (NASDAQ:CHTR) Price Target Lowered to $440.00 at Benchmark

-Charter Communications (NASDAQ:CHTR – Free Report) had its price objective lowered by Benchmark from $490.00 to $440.00 in a research note released on Monday morning, Benzinga reports.
+Charter Communications (NASDAQ:CHTR – Free Report) had its price objective decreased by Benchmark from $490.00 to $440.00 in a research report report published on Monday, Benzinga reports.
 Benchmark currently has a buy rating on the stock.

-Several other research firms have also commented on CHTR.
-Pivotal Research reduced their price objective on shares of Charter Communications from $500.00 to $450.00 and set a buy rating for the company in a research note on Monday.
-Wells Fargo & Company downgraded shares of Charter Communications from an overweight rating to an equal weight rating and reduced their price objective for the stock from $460.00 to $340.00 in a research report on Monday.
-Rosenblatt Securities dropped their price objective on shares of Charter Communications from $482.00 to $475.00 and set a buy rating on the stock in a research note on Friday, December 22nd.
-Morgan Stanley decreased their price objective on shares of Charter Communications from $500.00 to $475.00 and set an equal weight rating on the stock in a research report on Monday, October 30th.
-Finally, The Goldman Sachs Group lowered their price objective on shares of Charter Communications from $510.00 to $450.00 and set a buy rating for the company in a research report on Monday, October 30th.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $425.31.
+CHTR has been the topic of a number of other reports.
+Barclays decreased their target price on Charter Communications from $325.00 to $280.00 and set an underweight rating on the stock in a report on Monday.
+JPMorgan Chase & Co. cut Charter Communications from an overweight rating to a neutral rating and lowered their price objective for the stock from $445.00 to $370.00 in a research report on Monday.
+Pivotal Research decreased their price target on shares of Charter Communications from $500.00 to $450.00 and set a buy rating on the stock in a research note on Monday.
+Rosenblatt Securities cut their price objective on shares of Charter Communications from $482.00 to $475.00 and set a buy rating for the company in a report on Friday, December 22nd.
+Finally, Citigroup lowered their target price on shares of Charter Communications from $480.00 to $425.00 and set a neutral rating on the stock in a report on Wednesday, November 1st.
+One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating and six have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Charter Communications currently has an average rating of Hold and a consensus target price of $425.31.

 Charter Communications Stock Performance

-Charter Communications (NASDAQ:CHTR – Get Free Report) last announced its quarterly earnings data on Friday, February 2nd.
+Charter Communications (NASDAQ:CHTR – Get Free Report) last issued its earnings results on Friday, February 2nd.
 The company reported $7.07 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $8.76 by ($1.69).
-The firm had revenue of $13.71 billion during the quarter, compared to analysts’ expectations of $13.70 billion.
-Charter Communications had a return on equity of 32.32% and a net margin of 8.35%.
-The business’s revenue for the quarter was up .3% on a year-over-year basis.
-During the same period last year, the company earned $7.69 earnings per share.
-Equities analysts anticipate that Charter Communications will post 35.49 earnings per share for the current fiscal year.
+Charter Communications had a net margin of 8.35% and a return on equity of 32.32%.
+The firm had revenue of $13.71 billion during the quarter, compared to the consensus estimate of $13.70 billion.
+During the same period in the previous year, the company posted $7.69 earnings per share.
+The firm’s revenue for the quarter was up .3% compared to the same quarter last year.
+As a group, research analysts anticipate that Charter Communications will post 34.11 EPS for the current year.

-In other Charter Communications news, Chairman Thomas Rutledge sold 83,970 shares of the firm’s stock in a transaction that occurred on Friday, November 17th.
-The shares were sold at an average price of $410.82, for a total value of $34,496,555.40.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-2.32% of the stock is currently owned by insiders.
+In other news, Chairman Thomas Rutledge sold 87,903 shares of the company’s stock in a transaction on Tuesday, November 14th.
+The shares were sold at an average price of $414.37, for a total transaction of $36,424,366.11.
+Following the completion of the transaction, the chairman now directly owns 132,798 shares in the company, valued at $55,027,507.26.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Company insiders own 2.32% of the company’s stock.

 About Charter Communications